Deep WebExecutive Protection

 Outcome

 All 340+ data broker listings were submitted for removal.
 Social media security recommendations were implemented.
-Dark web monitoring was established with 24/7 alerting.
+Dark web monitoring was established with reviewed alert routing.
 The IPO proceeded without any security incidents targeting executives.
 Total investigation time: 4 weeks per executive.